onionshare/onionshare/BUILD.md

 First, download and install the 32-bit (x86) version of Python 3.4.x from https://www.python.org/downloads/windows/.
 You need 3.4 instead of 3.5 because PyQt5 was built with 3.4.
 Add `C:\Python34` and `C:\Python34\Scripts` to the path.

-Open a command prompt and install some dependencies with pip: `pip install flask stem pyinstaller`
+Open a command prompt and install some dependencies with pip: `pip install flask stem py2exe`

 Download and install Qt5 from https://www.qt.io/download-open-source/.
 I downloaded `qt-unified-windows-x86-2.0.2-2-online.exe`.
 There's no need to login to a Qt account during installation.
 Make sure you install the latest Qt 5.x.